Superfield Approaches to a Model of Bosonic String: Curci-Ferrari Type Restrictions: Introduction

-In the applications of MBTSA [18], it turns out that we have to take into account the {\it full} super expansions of the superfields {\it defined} on the (D, 2)-dimensional supermanifold.
+In the applications of MBTSA [13], it turns out that we have to take into account the {\it full} super expansions of the superfields {\it defined} on the (D, 2)-dimensional supermanifold.
 In other words, we perform the super expansion of the {\it above} superfields along {\it all} the possible Grassmannian directions of the (D, 2)-dimensional supermanifold on which a D-dimensional {\it ordinary} diffeomorphism invariant theory is generalized.
-The idea of horizontality condition (HC) enables us to derive the (anti-)BRST symmetry transformations for the scalars, vectors, tensors, etc. However, we invoke the Nakanishi-Lautrup type auxiliary fields $(\bar B_\mu)B_\mu$ (with $\mu = 0,\,1,\,2...D-1$) in the standard nilpotent (anti-)BRST symmetry transformations: $s_b\,\bar C_\mu = i\, B_\mu,\, s_b\,B_\mu = 0,\, s_{ab}\,C_\mu = i\, \bar B_\mu,\, s_{ab}\,\bar B_\mu = 0$ of the (anti-)ghost fields $(\bar C_\mu)C\mu$ in the case of the D-dimensional diffeomorphism invariant theory.
+The idea of horizontality condition (HC) enables us to derive the (anti-)BRST symmetry transformations for the scalars, vectors, tensors, etc. However, we invoke the Nakanishi-Lautrup type auxiliary fields $(\bar B_\mu)B_\mu$ (with $\mu = 0,\,1,\,2...D-1$) in the {\it standard} nilpotent (anti-)BRST symmetry transformations: $s_b\,\bar C_\mu = i\, B_\mu,\, s_b\,B_\mu = 0,\, s_{ab}\,C_\mu = i\, \bar B_\mu,\, s_{ab}\,\bar B_\mu = 0$ of the (anti-)ghost fields $(\bar C_\mu)C\mu$ in the case of the D-dimensional diffeomorphism invariant theory in an ad-hoc manner.
 This forces us to consider the (anti-)chiral super expansions of the superfields [cf. Eq.
 (27) below].
-At this juncture, it becomes essential for us to take into account the (anti-)chiral superfield approach (ACSA) to BRST formalism (see e.g. [22-26]) which has been developed by us.
+At this juncture, it becomes essential for us to take into account the theoretical tricks and techniques of the (anti-)chiral superfield approach (ACSA) to BRST formalism (see e.g. [15] and references therein) which has been developed by us.